juancadile/PyETR-myfork/docs/glossary.md

 are three ways of writing the same thing: the multiset containing two copies of the number $1$ and one copy of the number $2$.

 In ETR, multisets are always finite and can be empty.

+## Novelization

+Novelizing a set of [arbitrary objects] in a view (or state, etc) means selecting a replacement for each one, all distinct from any arbitrary object used up to that point, and systematically substituting the replacements for all occurrences of the originals.

+The resulting view is 'alpha-equivalent' to the original one, in the sense familiar from logic, type theory, and programming languages.

 ## Set